scssyworks/argon-formatter/README.md

 ```

-Advanced Usage
+## Advanced Usage

-=
-Currency Formatter uses [accounting](https://github.com/openexchangerates/accounting.js) library under the hood, and you can use its options to override the default behavior.
+Argon Formatter uses [accounting](https://github.com/openexchangerates/accounting.js) under the hood, and you can use its options to override default behavior.

 ```js
 import * as argonFormatter from 'argon-formatter';